zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

  - **Additional Options**: None
  - **Authentication**: SSH keys, add a New SSH Key following the instructions DO gives you.
  - **How many Droplets**: 1
- - **Choose a hostname**: This will be the hostname of the box you ssh into (can be whatever you want, I used my urbit planet name).
+ - **Choose a hostname**: This will be the hostname of the box you ssh into (can be whatever you want, I used my Urbit planet name).
  - **Add tags**: None
  - **Project**: It'll select your default.
- - **Backups**: Optional (it costs a little extra, but I have it enabled for piece of mind).
+ - **Backups**: Optional (it costs a little extra, but I have it enabled for peace of mind).

 #### Getting your own domain
- - Your own domain will make accessing your urbit a lot easier (it'll also allow you to secure things with a Let's Encrypt cert).
- - Domains are relatively inexpensive and since this guide is about best practices I'm making it a required step.
+Your own domain will make accessing your Urbit a lot easier (it'll also allow you to secure things with a Let's Encrypt cert).
+Domains are relatively inexpensive and since this guide is about best practices I'm making it a required step.

- - There are a lot of domain name registrars you can use, this guide suggests [gandi.net][Gandi] because that's the one I use.
- - From there you can search for and register a domain that you like.
+There are a lot of domain name registrars you can use, this guide suggests [gandi.net][Gandi] because that's the one I use.
+From there you can search for and register a domain that you like.

 #### Configuring your domain for your Digital Ocean droplet
- - Once you've registered your domain you'll need to configure it to use Digital Ocean for DNS.
- - The following steps are done on the Gandi website.
+Once you've registered your domain you'll need to configure it to use Digital Ocean for DNS.
+The following steps are done on the Gandi website.
  - Click Domain on the left panel
  - Click the domain you're going to use for Urbit
  - Click "Gandi's LiveDNS nameservers" under name servers on the overview page